abhaymishra24/Company-Data-Management-SQL-Project/README.md

 [ In this project, I added two files containing employee data and performed various SQL queries to filter new data from the Employees Database.📄✍️🧑‍💻 ]

 #### [ In sales tables , there are 50 plus data available of different product sale ( I add one file containing sale data and performed various SQL queries to filter new data from the Company's Database.📄✍️🧑‍💻]
-( I did not mentioned all columns here from sales table).
+##### ( I did not mentioned all columns here from sales table).

 ### Thank you for visit on this repository😊
-Feel free to explore my other repositories and reach out to me for collaborations or discussions on new idea and projects.🤝😊🧑‍💻
+Feel free to explore my other repositories and reach out to me for collaborations or discussions on new idea and projects.🤝🧑‍💻